swag-lang/swag/docs/how_to_build_swag.md

 * Launch `swag/build/vs_build_llvm.bat` (this will take some time !).
 * Launch `swag/build/vs_build_swag.bat`.

-Once LLVM has been compiled once, you can also use the `Swag.sln` workspace in the `build` subfolder.
+If LLVM has been compiled once, you can also use the `Swag.sln` workspace in the `build` subfolder.

 ## LLVM

 Swag has two backends, a `x86_64` custom backend written for fast compile, but with far from optimal generated code, and `llvm` for optimized builds.

 The LLVM source tree is included in the Swag source tree for convenience.
-Version is 12.0.1.
+Version is `12.0.1`

 https://releases.llvm.org/download.html